Black House, Lviv

-The Black House (Чорна кам'яниця, Chorna Kamyanytsia; Czarna Kamienica) is a remarkable Renaissance building on the Market Square in the city of Lviv, Ukraine.
+The Black House (Чорна кам'яниця, Chorna kamianytsia; Czarna Kamienica) is a remarkable Renaissance building on the Market Square in the city of Lviv, Ukraine.
 It was built for Italian tax-collector Tomaso Alberti in 1577.
 The architect was probably Piotr Krasowski.
 The Lviv Historical Museum has been housed in the Black House since 1926.

 The façade is lined with sandstone which has darkened over the years to blackish brown.
 The front exhibits some fine decorative ornamentation.
 Jan Lorencowicz acquired the house in 1596, adding another storey and opening one of the town's first pharmacies on the ground floor.
 The uppermost storey was added in 1884.

 History

 The first owner of this building, or more precisely, of the "Kyiv House" that occupied the location of the Black House, was Andriy of Kyiv.
 At the end of the 16th century the Leopolitan patrician Jan Lorencowicz opened one of the first pharmacies in Lviv here.

 The daughter of Anchevsky — Anna — and her husband, Dr. Andriy Shimonovich, owned the house after 1682.

 In 1732 the building was transferred to Lviv district director Franciszek Wieszniewski, and then in 1760 to the Armenian Nikorovych family.
 The assessor of the Tribunal, Dominik Nikorovich, received his nobility from the Austrian emperor in 1782.
 The building was owned by his descendants until 1911.

 In 1884 the house was restored in accordance with the project of M. Fehter and A. Piotrovsky.
 The fourth floor was completed and the gutter, which was in the middle of the building's facade, was moved.

 In 1911, the building rights were transferred to Dr. Emil Roinsky.
 In the same year, a new restoration under E. Zhikhovich began.
 In 1926, Roysky sold the building to the city government, which placed it in one of the departments of the Historical Museum of the city of Lviv.

 The reconstruction and adaptation of the building into a museum continued under the direction of architect L. Diachak, opening on Sunday, September 22, 1929.
 Since then the building has not changed hands; there is now a department of new and modern history within the historical museum.

 Now here is a Department of History of Ukrainian Diaspora of Lviv Historical Museum where some fragments of three main streams of Ukrainian emigration movement during the late 19th to late 20th centuries is highlighted.
 Items collected in the exposition helps to understand better that the Ukrainians living outside Ukraine is an important part of the Ukrainian nation which enriches the treasury of our shared history, science, culture and art.